Life on the Grand Portage

 The marina has an RV Park with full hook-ups and tent sites.
 The tent sites are a great option during Rendezvous, when the entire area is booked up.

 Grand Marais, 35 miles south, has many motels, B&Bs and a municipal campground.

-Visiting Isle Royale: From the Grand Portage marina, the Voyageur II travels to the beautiful national park, Windigo on the western side of the island and Rock Harbor on the north.
+Visiting Isle Royale: From the Grand Portage marina, the Voyageur II travels to two harbors of the beautiful national park, Windigo on the western side of the island and Rock Harbor on the north.
 The Wenonah also makes a trip to Windigo.